AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

 ## CentOS 7

-The following section describes how to install Magento 2.x on CentOS 7 using nginx, PHP, and MySQL.
+The following section describes how to install Adobe Commerce and Magento Open Source 2.x on CentOS 7 using nginx, PHP, and MySQL.

 ### Install nginx